 Now that Ludwig had his reputation on the line, it was imperative that he discover who the composer of the song was.
 He scoured the libraries, cities, principalities, and kingdoms of what was then Germany.
 But all to no avail.

 ‘The Song Hunter’, as they started to call Ludwig, noticed that the style of the music seemed Austrian.
 So off he went to Vienna.
 But again drew a blank.

-However, an old musician from Hadyn’s day gave him a clue.
-Michael Hadyn, the brother of the famous musician, composed many works that had been lost.
+However, an old musician from Haydn’s day gave him a clue.
+Michael Haydn, the brother of the famous musician, composed many works that had been lost.
 ‘Could this Christmas song perhaps be one of those?’ the old man suggested.
 It was a long shot, and Ludwig wasn’t encouraged.
 So giving up his search he decided to return to Court.